LAL-project/linear-arrangement-library/instructions/installation-library-sources-macos.md

 ### Debug build

+First, create the build directory.

 #### Make the build directory

 	$ cd linear-arrangement-library
 	$ mkdir lal-debug
 	$ cd lal-debug

+The next step is to create the _Makefile_ file.

 #### CMake with the predefined settings

+We recommend the following default settings.
+This should be enough for most users; in case some of the default have to be changed see the example in the next section.

 	$ cmake \
 		-DCMAKE_CXX_COMPILER=/usr/local/Cellar/gcc/11.2.0/bin/g++-11 \